 Complex Commercial Litigation

-Andrew has represented plaintiffs and defendants in civil litigations in courts across the United States, involving commercial, contract, securities, foreign current trading, trademark, patent, intellectual properly and civil RICO claims.
+Andrew has represented plaintiffs and defendants in civil litigations in courts across the United States, involving commercial, contract, fraud, antitrust, securities, foreign currency trading, trademark, patent, intellectual properly and civil RICO claims.

 Representative Complex Commercial Litigation Matters